Connection (TV series): Development

 Director Kim Mun-kyo, who worked on Trolley (2023), and writer Lee Hyun, who worked on Diary of a Prosecutor (2019), are in charge of the directing and writing of the series.
-Studio S, Soul Pictures, and Good Harvest managed the production.
+Studio S, Soul Pictures, and Good Wave, Inc. managed the production.

 Casting

 Ji Sung and Jeon Mi-do were confirmed to star for the series.
 This is their first time working together on a project.
 It is also Ji's comeback on SBS since Doctor John in 2019 and it was Jeon's first lead drama in a terrestrial channel since debuting as an actor in 2006.

 Release

 Connection was announced to air on SBS TV in the first half of 2024.
 A special teaser of the series was released on December 29, 2023.
 SBS' production team confirmed that the series would air on May 24, 2024, every Friday and Saturday at 22:00 (KST).
 It is also available to stream on Wavve, Coupang Play, Kocowa and Vidio.